-A galley style kitchen is one of the most effective types of kitchen layouts, especially when you have a narrow space at your disposal.
-The set-up optimizes storage space, offers plenty of work area, and promotes efficient cooking and traffic flow.
+A galley kitchen is one of the most effective types of kitchen layouts, especially when you have a narrow space at your disposal.
+The set-up optimizes storage space, offers plenty of work area, and promotes efficient cooking as well as traffic flow.

 As we already mentioned, a traditional galley kitchen is the best fit when you have limited space.
 However, do note that they also work well for medium-sized kitchens.
 The only factor you need to consider is, the opposing units should not be too far apart.
 Otherwise, the efficiency will be ruined.